nautechsystems/nautilus_trader/docs/integrations/ftx.md

 - `FTXDataClient` provides a market data feed manager
 - `FTXExecutionClient` provides an account management and trade execution gateway
 - `FTXLiveDataClientFactory` creation factory for FTX data clients (used by the trading node builder)
-- `FTXLiveExecutionClientFactory` creation factory for FTX execution clients (used by the trading node builder)
+- `FTXLiveExecClientFactory` creation factory for FTX execution clients (used by the trading node builder)

 ```{notes}
 Most users will simply define a configuration for a live trading node (as below),